indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * Derivation of a custom ``libpython`` library archive now sometimes uses pure Rust code instead of calling external processes.
 There should be no meaningful change in behavior except for build output being more concise.
+* Auto-generated Rust projects now contain an empty ``[workspace]`` table in their ``Cargo.toml``.
+This enables auto-generated projects to be nested under an existing workspace directory without Cargo complaining.
+This approach is more robust in the common case where the Rust project isn't part of a larger workspace.

 .. _version_0_20_0: